 INTERNATIONAL BATH DAY HISTORY

-Legend has it that on this day, Greek mathematician, scientist, and scholar, Archimedes, discovered while taking a bath that an object’s volume could be accurately measured by being submerged in water!
-Unable to contain his excitement, Archimedes leapt out of the bathtub and yelled, “Eureka, Eureka!” as he ran through the streets of Syracuse, Greece.
+Legend has it that on this day, Greek mathematician, scientist, and scholar, Archimedes discovered while taking a bath that an object’s volume could be accurately measured by being submerged in water!
+Unable to contain his excitement, Archimedes leaped out of the bathtub and yelled, “Eureka, Eureka!” as he ran through the streets of Syracuse, Greece.
 No one knows the exact date of Archimedes’ birth.
 However, we do know he was born in the year 287BC.
 To honor Archimedes, we commemorate the date he leapt out of the bathtub, June 14th.

 In 2016, the Registrar at National Day Calendar proclaimed the day to be observed on June 14th, annually.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 June 14th Celebrated (and Not So Celebrated) History

 The Second Continental Congress creates a Continental Army of existing militias (some that still exist today) to protect the Northern colonies from British troops.

 Congress adopts the first United States Flag.
 Since its creation, the Stars and Stripes has been officially modified 26 times.
 The last design became official on August 21, 1959, with the admittance of Hawaii to the union.

 The Indianapolis Journal publishes James Whitcomb Riley’s poem titled “‘Long About Knee-Deep in June” for the first time.
 We’ve included an excerpt to celebrate the mid-point of June.